Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Preliminaries and Technical Background

 \subsection{Variational inequality problem}

-The regularity conditions that we consider for $F: \br^d \mapsto \br^d$ are as follows. \begin{definition} $F$ is \emph{$k^{\textnormal{th}}$-order $L$-smooth} if
+The regularity conditions that we consider for $F: \br^d \rightarrow \br^d$ are as follows. \begin{definition} $F$ is \emph{$k^{\textnormal{th}}$-order $L$-smooth} if

-for all $x, x'$. \end{definition} \begin{definition} $F$ is \emph{$\mu$-strongly monotone} if $\langle F(x) - F(x'), x - x'\rangle \geq \mu \|x - x'\|^2$ for all $x, x'$.
-If $\mu = 0$, we recover the definition of monotone operator. \end{definition} With the definitions in mind, we state the assumptions that impose in addition to \textbf{A1} and \textbf{A2} in order to define smooth VI problems. \begin{assumption} We assume that (i) $F: \br^d \mapsto \br^d$ is $(p-1)^{\textnormal{th}}$-order $L$-smooth, and (ii) $\XCal$ is convex and bounded with a diameter $D = \max_{x, x' \in \XCal} \|x - x'\| > 0$. \end{assumption} The convergence of derivative-based optimization methods to a weak solution $x^\star \in \XCal$ depends on properties of $F$ near this point, and in particular some form of smoothness condition is needed.
+for all $x, x'$. \end{definition} \begin{definition} We have the following characterizations: \begin{itemize} \item $F$ is monotone if $\langle F(x) - F(x'), x - x'\rangle \geq 0$ for all $x, x'$. \item $F$ is $k^{\textnormal{th}}$-order $\mu$-uniformly monotone if $\langle F(x) - F(x'), x - x'\rangle \geq \mu \|x - x'\|^{k+1}$ for all $x, x'$. \item $F$ is $\mu$-strongly monotone if $\langle F(x) - F(x'), x - x'\rangle \geq \mu \|x - x'\|^2$ for all $x, x'$. \end{itemize} \end{definition} With the definitions in mind, we state the assumptions that impose in addition to \textbf{A1} and \textbf{A2} in order to define highly smooth VI problems. \begin{assumption} We assume that (i) $F: \br^d \rightarrow \br^d$ is $(p-1)^{\textnormal{th}}$-order $L$-smooth, and (ii) $\XCal$ is convex and bounded with a diameter $D = \max_{x, x' \in \XCal} \|x - x'\| > 0$. \end{assumption} The convergence of derivative-based optimization methods to a weak solution $x^\star \in \XCal$ depends on properties of $F$ near this point, and in particular some form of smoothness condition is needed.
 As for the boundedness condition for $\XCal$, it is standard in the VI literature~\citep{Facchinei-2007-Finite}.
-This condition not only guarantees the validity of the most natural optimality criterion in the monotone setting --- the gap function~\citep{Nemirovski-2004-Prox,Nesterov-2007-Dual} --- but additionally it is satisfied in many real application problems~\citep{Facchinei-2007-Finite}.
+This condition not only guarantees the validity of the most natural optimality criterion in the monotone setting---the gap function~\citep{Nemirovski-2004-Prox,Nesterov-2007-Dual}---but additionally it is satisfied in real application problems~\citep{Facchinei-2007-Finite}.
 On the other hand, there is another line of work focusing on relaxing the boundedness condition via appeal to other notions of approximate solution~\citep{Monteiro-2010-Complexity,Monteiro-2011-Complexity,Monteiro-2012-Iteration,Chen-2017-Accelerated}.
 For simplicity, we retain the boundedness condition and leave the analysis for cases with unbounded constraint sets to future work.

 \paragraph{Monotone setting.} For some of our results we focus on operators $F$ that are monotone in addition to Assumption~\ref{Assumption:smooth}.
 Under monotonicity, it is well known that any $\epsilon$-strong solution is an $\epsilon$-weak solution but the reverse does not hold true in general.
 Accordingly, we formally define $\hat{x} \in \XCal$ as an $\epsilon$-weak solution or an $\epsilon$-strong solution as follows: